ASweilam/cards_hand/README.md

 ### Card

-•	Every card has a suit (except the Joker), which can be clubs, diamonds, hearts and spades.
+-	Every card has a suit (except the Joker), which can be clubs, diamonds, hearts and spades.

-•	A card can be either a card with a number on it between 2 and 10, I'll call this a value card, or it can be one of the face cards: Jack, Queen, King or Ace.
+-	A card can be either a card with a number on it between 2 and 10, I'll call this a value card, or it can be one of the face cards: Jack, Queen, King or Ace.

-•	There is a special card, the Joker, which does not have a suit.
+-	There is a special card, the Joker, which does not have a suit.

-•	Face cards have value of 20.
+-	Face cards have value of 20.

-•	Joker has a value of 0.
+-	Joker has a value of 0.

 ### Hand

-•	Should allow a card to be added to the hand.
+-	Should allow a card to be added to the hand.

-•	Should allow a maximum of 5 cards to be added to a hand.
+-	Should allow a maximum of 5 cards to be added to a hand.

-•	Should be able to calculate the total amount of cards in the hand.
+-	Should be able to calculate the total amount of cards in the hand.

-•	Should be able to calculate the total value of cards in the hand.
+-	Should be able to calculate the total value of cards in the hand.

-•	Should allow the hand to be reset.
+-	Should allow the hand to be reset.

+## Features
+### The application uses a number of defensive coding and monitoring techniques for resilience

+- Logging events for production readiness, this allows proper monitoring and alerting capabilities.
+- Exception messages, which are unit tested.
+- Preventing different types of card initialised using different expected values.
+For example, the application prevents creating a special card using a face or value card properties.
+- Asserting nulls checks.
+- Create a new ArrayList of cards when constructing a hand with a list of cards to assert the List type.
+- Return unmodifiable lists when requesting list of cards from hand.

 ## Requirements